-Brexit – Information for doctors
+Brexit – Guide to registration for doctors

-Where we refer to the European Economic Area (EEA) below, this includes all countries within the EU as well as Iceland, Liechtenstein and Norway.
+Where we refer to the EEA, this includes all countries within the EU as well as Iceland, Liechtenstein and Norway.

 As the UK and Switzerland have signed a Citizens’ Rights Agreement, qualifying Swiss applicants can apply for registration in much the same way as they did before the transition period ended, for at least the next four years.
 Those covered by the agreement include Swiss nationals, UK nationals with Swiss qualifications or UK nationals who are established in Switzerland, and family members of Swiss nationals.